Tue Dec 14 2021

-npm global install return and access error (EACCES error) asking for sudo command in order to install global packages, this happens due to the fact that permissions has been wrong setup.
+If npm global install return an access error (ACCESS error) asking for sudo command ?.
+This happens due to the fact that permissions has been wrong setup.

-this article applies for macOS ans ZSH users.
+This article applies for macOS and ZSH users.

 npm default directory